Best Lego space sets 2024: NASA sets, spaceships and more

 (Image credit: The LEGO Group)

-You'll find the above sets and a whole lot more in our full guide to the best Lego space sets below.
+You'll find the above sets and a whole lot more in our full guide to the best Lego space sets.
 If you'd prefer to leave our solar system behind and travel to a galaxy far, far away then we've also got a guide to the best Lego Star Wars sets for you to check out.

 The quick list